fabianmichael/kirby-imageset/readme.md

 A flexible, responsive image component for [Kirby CMS](http://getkirby.com), featuring lazy loading, fancy placeholders and more.

-**NOTE:** This is a commercial plugin.
-In order to use it on a production server, you need to buy a license.
-For details on ImageSet’s license model, scroll down to the [License](#10-license) section of this document.
+**NOTE:** This plugin was realeased under a commercial license at first.
+As of October 2nd, 2019, the code has been re-issued under the MIT license.
+As I have stopped sales and development, please note that I do not offer support any longer.
+If you want to use this plugin with a legacy Kirby 2-website, just use this license key to get rid of any limitations of the trial version: `IMGST1-00000000000000000000000000000000`.

 ***